ycpcs/cs350-fall2016/assign/assign01.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-Once you have completed implementing any of the above methods (the remaining unimplemented ones will be drawn from the static library):
+Once you have completed implementing any of the above methods (the remaining unimplemented methods will be drawn from the static library):

 To compile the test program, run the command **```make```**.